Chappellm18/webdev2022/project/README.md

 # Usage
 ## Running the application
-After cloning or downloading the project you can run the serve by using: <br>
+After cloning or downloading the project you can run the server by using: <br>
 >`npm start` <br>

 The application will be running on: <br>